-Movie poster credits, also known as a billing, are contractually required verbiage that needs to be placed on certain movie posters, usually the one sheet or payoff, which you will learn about below.
+Movie poster credits, also known as “a billing,” are contractually required verbiage that needs to be placed on certain movie posters, usually, the one sheet or payoff, which you will learn about below.

 The amount of verbiage is a lot!
 So it makes sense to use specific fonts that are good at displaying many letters without distracting the viewer from the actual design of the poster.
+Most movie poster credits use a condensed sans-serif font; we explain the specifics below.

 What type of movie posters are there